 The Soviets had already built the Yakovlev Yak-25 for that role, but it was a subsonic aircraft; something more capable was desired.
 The Lavochkin OKB had worked on a solution designated the "La-250", but the program fizzled out and was canceled.
 In 1957, the PVO -- "Protivo-Vozdushnoy Oborony", the Soviet air defense service, separate from the VVS -- requested that the Tupolev OKB begin work on adapting the Aircraft 98 to serve in the heavy interceptor role, with the interceptor originally designated "Tu-28".

 With the prospects of the Aircraft 98 fading as a bomber, the Tupolev OKB had good reason to push on with its development as an interceptor.
 However, it was by no means an easy job.
 It wasn't just a question of building a large supersonic aircraft, that being a chore in itself, but in development and integration of a set of complex subsystems, including radar, K-80 heavy AAMs, and linkage into the PVO defensive system, the overall effort being designated the "Tu-28-80" complex.
 The work was conducted by a network of development bureaus.

 Initial flight of the prototype was on 18 March 1961, with Mikhail V. Kozlov at the controls and navigator K.I.
 Malkhasin in the back seat.
 First interception of a drone target was in the fall of 1962.
 Pre-series machines were built, leading to production aircraft and introduction to service with the PVO in April 1965 as the "Tu-128", with the complex similarly redesignated "Tu-128S-4".
 The production aircraft were built at State Factory Number 64 in Voronezh.
-When NATO learned of the machine, it was assigned the codename of "Fiddler".
+When NATO learned of the machine, it was assigned the reporting name of "Fiddler".